10 Practical Steps to Inner Peace

 Others are born with a disposition that is calm and not prone to agitation.
 That's a lucky head-start, but lasting inner peace and the desire to make it a priority in life is a learned trait.
 In a culture that venerates busyness and constant stimulation, you have to make peace a priority if you want to reap the benefits.

-Inner peace is more about being than doing.
+Finding inner peace is more about being than doing.
 It's about leaning toward rather than struggling against.
 It's about being fully present and focused on the task at hand.
-The rewards of inner peace are numerous.
+The rewards of finding peace are numerous.
 They include mental and physical health and well-being, self-confidence, better relationships, and a more intense and joyful experience of life.

 Most of us want these things, but sometimes we must shift our perceptions of ourselves and how we live in order to create an environment to foster inner peace.
 Once we make the shift, we must practice the actions that lead to inner peace in order to sustain it.

-Here are ten practical actions on how to find inner peace.
+Here are ten practical actions to find inner peace.

 1. Have nothing unresolved.

 As opposed to just having things finished, completely clear up the larger unresolved issues personally and professionally that sap your energy and create other problems in your life.
 You will feel a weight come off your shoulders.

 Rather than resisting and fighting, just stop struggling.
 Resistance blocks energy and creativity.
 How can you find a solution when you are flailing about and tensed up?
 Unhook yourself from the situation or person and view it from a detached perspective.